Let’s continue where we left on our very first blog post about our most favorite topic; drum sound and how to improve it.

 End of part two

 I hope these tips will improve the sound of your drums even if you record at rehearsal place on computer.
-Please see our FAQ page to learn more about tape recording.
-Stay tuned for part 3 of this topic.
-Thanks for reading and please leave questions and comments below.
-I hope you have enjoyed my tips.
+Please see our FAQ page to learn more about tape recording and check out part 3 of this post.